YCEI’s Commitment to Diversity, Equity, and Inclusion (DEI)

 DEI in RULER

-RULER is based on the premise that all emotions matter, and that individuals experience emotions uniquely based on their identities and backgrounds.
+RULER is based on the premise that all emotions matter, and that individuals experience emotions uniquely based on their perspectives, experiences, and backgrounds.
 At present, RULER has been adopted successfully by over 3,500 highly diverse public and private schools across the United States and in other countries, including Australia, China, England, Italy, Mexico, and Spain.

 - Personal and Professional Learning